Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 \begin{lemma} $(D)^2 = -12$.

 {\rm (ii)} The canonical divisor $K_Y$ of $Y$ is given by

 {\rm (iii)} $K_Y\cdot (D) = -4.$ \end{lemma}

-\begin{lemma} $D$ is divisorial and the quotient surface $Y^{D}$ is nonsingular. \end{lemma} \begin{proof} Since $\tilde{R}$ is a rational elliptic surface and $Y$ is the blowing-ups at 4 points, we have $c_{2}(Y) = 16$.
+\begin{lemma} $D$ is divisorial and the quotient surface $Y^{D}$ is non-singular. \end{lemma} \begin{proof} Since $\tilde{R}$ is a rational elliptic surface and $Y$ is the blow-up at 4 points, we have $c_{2}(Y) = 16$.
 Using $(D)^2 = -12$, $K_Y\cdot (D) = -4$ and the equation (\ref{euler}), we have